chengevo/chengevo.github.io/content/post/life-time-in-Rust.md

 ```

 -   the liftime `'a` starts at line [3](#org-coderef--734273-3) when a reference to `v` is created.
 It spans from line [3](#org-coderef--734273-3) to line [6](#org-coderef--734273-6).
--   `'a` ends at line [7](#org-coderef--734273-7) because the [assignment operator](#assignment-operator-invalidates-a-reference) destroyed the Box `a` referes to
+-   `'a` ends at line [7](#org-coderef--734273-7) because the [assignment operator](#assignment-operator-invalidates-a-reference) destroyed the Box `a` refers to
 -   `'a` starts again when variable `a` is updated at line [8](#org-coderef--734273-8)
     -   if the code loops back to line [6](#org-coderef--734273-6), `a` still has a valid reference.
-The lifetime `'a` will ended at line [6](#org-coderef--734273-6) again, and begins next create then destroyed cycle.
+The lifetime `'a` will end at line [6](#org-coderef--734273-6) again and begin the next create-then-destroy cycle.
-    -   if the code continues to the final print statement, `a` has a valid reference too, the lifetime `'a` now spans from line [8](#org-coderef--734273-8) to [11](#org-coderef--734273-11).
+    -   if the code continues to the final print statement, `a` still has a valid reference .
+The lifetime `'a` now spans from line [8](#org-coderef--734273-8) to [11](#org-coderef--734273-11).

-## <span class="section-num">5</span> The scope of a lifetime {#the-scope-of-a-lifetime}
+## The Scope of a Lifetime {#the-scope-of-a-lifetime}

-The lifetime of a reference last only for those portions of the function in which the reference may later be used[^fn:4], instead of as large as the entire scope of the variable, which usually stretch to the end of the code block.
-With that in mind, let's look at the following code.
+The lifetime of a reference lasts only for those portions of the function in which the reference may later be used[^fn:4], instead of encompassing the entire scope of the variable, which usually stretches to the end of the code block.
+Consider the following code:

 ```rust
 fn main() {